ayoo2452/DH110/Assignment 3/README.md

 # Assignment 3

 ## :small_blue_diamond: Project Description
-Research goal & requirements
+### Research goal & requirements

-Step01: Specify the research goal & requirements (refer to the field guideline by IDEO, p.31-33) What is the main activity your project would support for the users?
+Step01: Specify the research goal & requirements (refer to the field guideline by IDEO, p.31-33)\

+**1. What is the main activity your project would support for the users?**\
+This project aims to support the main activity of planning routes and transportation methods to a given destination in Los Angeles, all while identifying sustainability factors such as fuel-efficiency and eco-friendly options.
+It also aims to support the secondary issue of troubleshooting traffic-related issues such as reporting traffic due to construction, illegally parked cars, and civic technical issues (e.g. broken traffic lights).
+Note that this project limits itself to Los Angeles-specific issues due to our highly dense population and the specialized issues and/or solutions that can arise from our unique location and culture.

-What is the basic need/goal involved for that activity? (reference) What is(are) the traditional/current solution(s) to satisfy the needs?
+**2. What is the basic need/goal involved for that activity? (reference)**\
+This activity is necessary because many citizens— not just Los Angeles citizens— rely on GPS or other navigation devices to route themselves, and often require assistance in deciding not only how to go some place, but by what means (e.g. public transportation, personal car, etc).
+Los Angeles is known for having difficult-to-navigate public transportation, thereby creating the basic need/goal to organize what bus or Metro lines to take, and how much time you should allot to round-trips on public transport.

+**3. What is(are) the traditional/current solution(s) to satisfy the needs?**\
-What is(are) the limitation(s) that possibly would be improved?
+**4. What is(are) the limitation(s) that possibly would be improved?**

-Step02: Target users (refer to the field guideline by IDEO, p.44-51) What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme) In which context (where, why, under which conditions) would the users do that activity?
+### Target users (refer to the field guideline by IDEO, p.44-51)
+**1. What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme)**\
-What would the users usually do in order to complete that activity?
+**2. In which context (where, why, under which conditions) would the users do that activity?**\ **3.
+What would the users usually do in order to complete that activity?**\

 ## :small_blue_diamond: Research Method + Plans